Updated: Sep 1, 2022

-Eating low-fat foods like salmon, tuna, whole eggs, leafy greens, meat, and dairy products, etc. helps to control your fat, cholesterol, carbs, and calories.
-Low-fat and low-carb foods both aid in rapid weight loss.
+Eating low-fat foods like salmon, tuna, whole eggs, leafy greens, meat, dairy products, etc. helps to control your fat, cholesterol, carbs, and calories.
+Low-fat and low-carb foods, both aid in rapid weight loss.
 Lean meat, boiled chicken, low-fat cheese, and low-fat dairy products are great options.

-Avoid processed and packaged foods like canned foods, sugary beverages as they contain too many oils, salt, and spice, which deprive you of the necessary nutrients a balanced diet offers.
+Avoid processed and packaged foods like canned foods, and sugary beverages as they contain too many oils, salt, and spice, which deprive you of the necessary nutrients a balanced diet offers.
 Try to eat more naturally cooked foods to get a well-balanced diet.
-You must eat right to show result.
+You must eat right to show results.

 Research has shown that drinking water helps in weight loss, boosts your metabolism, and reduces your appetite.
 1-2 liters of water a day can help in rapid weight loss, especially when taken before a meal.
 Water is 100% calorie-free and is a good substitute for sugary beverages that helps reduce your appetite and leaves you satiated; studies have shown that taking a glass of water before eating helps cut down calorie intake.

 Keeping a food journal helps a lot in maintaining healthy body weight.
 What better way is there to keep track of what you eat and drink daily?
 A food journal, just like your personal diary, helps to keep track of your daily meals.

 Knowing your diet routine helps you decide whether to reduce sugar intake, or eat more fruits, or include more proteins in your diet for effective results.
 This helps correct any unhealthy eating that causes weight gain.
 When done well, this is effective in maintaining your desired weight and is a better option if you want to go on strict dieting.